 - Life insurance (rare to use).
 In this case, the employer pays premiums to the insurance company, which forms a personal account for the employee.
 At the end of the insurance period, the employee receives payments.
 If an employee dies, the family receives payments.

 - Discount programs.
-This includes discounts to educational centers, sports clubs, medical centers, etc.
+This includes discounts on educational centers, sports clubs, medical centers, etc.

 - A home loan (rare to use).